Minsk: 20th century

 In the early years of the 20th century, Minsk was a major centre for the worker's movement in Belarus.
 The 1st Congress of the Russian Social Democratic Labour Party, the forerunner to the Bolsheviks and eventually the CPSU, was held there in 1898.
 It was also one of the major centres of the Belarusian national revival, alongside Vilnius.
 However, the First World War significantly affected the development of Minsk.
 By 1915, Minsk was a battlefront city.
 Some factories were closed down, and residents began evacuating to the east.
-Minsk became the headquarters of the Western Front of the Russian army and also housed military hospitals and military supply bases.

-The Russian Revolution had an immediate effect in Minsk.
+Minsk became the headquarters of the Western Front of the Russian army and also housed military hospitals and military supply bases.The Russian Revolution had an immediate effect in Minsk.
 A Workers' Soviet was established in Minsk in October 1917, drawing much of its support from disaffected soldiers and workers.
 After the Treaty of Brest-Litovsk, German forces occupied Minsk on 21 February 1918.
 On 25 March 1918, Minsk was proclaimed the capital of the Belarusian People's Republic.
 The republic was short-lived; in December 1918, Minsk was taken over by the Red Army.
-In January 1919 Minsk was proclaimed the capital of the Belorussian SSR, though later in 1919 (see Operation Minsk) and again in 1920, the city was controlled by the Second Polish Republic during the course of the Polish-Bolshevik War between 8 August 1919 and 11 July 1920 and again between 14 October 1920 and 19 March 1921.
-Under the terms of the Peace of Riga, Minsk was handed back to the Russian SFSR and became the capital of the Belorussian SSR, one of the founding republics of the Union of Soviet Socialist Republics.
+In January 1919 Minsk was proclaimed the capital of the Byelorussian SSR, though later in 1919 (see Operation Minsk) and again in 1920, the city was controlled by the Second Polish Republic during the course of the Polish-Bolshevik War between 8 August 1919 and 11 July 1920 and again between 14 October 1920 and 19 March 1921.
+Under the terms of the Treaty of Riga, Minsk was handed back to the Russian SFSR and became the capital of the Byelorussian SSR, one of the founding republics of the Union of Soviet Socialist Republics.

-A programme of reconstruction and development was begun in 1922.
+A programme of reconstruction and development began in 1922.
 By 1924, there were 29 factories in operation; schools, museums, theatres and libraries were also established.
 Throughout the 1920s and the 1930s, Minsk saw rapid development with dozens of new factories being built and new schools, colleges, higher education establishments, hospitals, theatres and cinemas being opened.
 During this period, Minsk was also a centre for the development of Belarusian language and culture.